 Other unique places are the Pozo Morisco, Casa de la Marcela, El Pilar, Los Remedios Chapel, Manor Houses, Casa Emilio, Torres de Almazaras, Casa del peón caminero and the Fresnadilla Social Gardens.

 - Dehesa de Pilares.
 A redoubt of Mediterranean forest, an ecosystem that surrounded El Coronil before allocating its lands to crop.
 It is 4 kms away, where you can reach in a pleasant walk.

 - Urban Parks.
 They include the Barranco, Tahonas, Calvario, Arroyo del Pilar, De los Colores or Tenis, Plaza Nueva, De los Molinos, Melena del Sur, Vereda de Arcos, Swimming pool.

 - Easter.
-Of particular note are the processional parades of La Borriquita and those of La Hdad.
+Of particular importance are the processional parades of La Borriquita and those of La Hdad.
 Of El Calvario (Holy Wednesday), Ntro.
 Father Jesus (Holy Thursday) and Hdad.
 Of the True Cross (Good Friday).

 - Cultural and Gastronomic Route.
-It is celebrated in spring.
+It is celebrated in Spring.